MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/boot-screen-components.md

 The update text in the firmware update boot screen is a simple string that is designed to be quick to read and easy to understand.
 The text is rendered by the Windows bootloader.
 Once it determines that firmware updates are pending then the bootloader determines the locale of Windows and displays the localized text on the screen.

 During the call into UpdateCapsule the bootloader will pass all firmware update capsules.
 In addition it will also pass in a Microsoft-defined *firmware update display* capsule that contains a bitmap of the text which is displayed and the location of the bitmap on the screen.
-The system firmware’s UpdateCapsule method must persist the capsule so that any time the screen is cleared or modified it can re-display the bitmap on the screen.
+The system firmware's UpdateCapsule method must persist the capsule so that any time the screen is cleared or modified it can re-display the bitmap on the screen.

 ![firmware update boot screen components.](images/firmwareupdatebootscreencomponents.png)

 ## Windows firmware update display capsule

-When the Windows bootloader calls into the system firmware’s UpdateCapsule method, it passes in all firmware update capsules.
+When the Windows bootloader calls into the system firmware's UpdateCapsule method, it passes in all firmware update capsules.
 Additionally it will pass in a Windows UX capsule.
 This capsule contains the bitmap of rendered, localized text which must be displayed on the screen.
 The following GUID is used to identify this capsule: {3b8c8162-188c-46a4-aec9-be43f1d65697}.

 There is no guarantee of order the UX capsule will appear in the array of capsules.
 Do not rely on a specific index position to find the UX capsule.
 A best practice includes scanning the array looking for the UX capsule and processing it before processing remaining firmware capsules in the array.